Chris S. Hulleman« Employee directory

 Chris Hulleman is a Research Associate Professor in the Department of Educational Leadership, Policy, and Foundations in the Curry School of Education at the University of Virginia.
-Chris also co-coordinates of the Motivation Research Institute and an adjunct faculty member in the Department of Graduate Psychology at James Madison University.
+Chris also co-coordinates the Motivation Research Institute and is an affiliated faculty member in the Department of Psychology at James Madison University.
 After receiving his PhD in experimental social and personality psychology from the University of Wisconsin-Madison in 2007, Chris spent two years as an Institute for Education Sciences Research Fellow in the Peabody College of Education at Vanderbilt University.
 In 2009 he won the Paul R. Pintrich Outstanding Dissertation Award from Division 15 (Educational Psychology) of the American Psychological Association.
 In 2010, he was selected as the Outstanding Junior Faculty member of the Department of Graduate Psychology at James Madison University.
 Chris began at UVA in July 2012.
+In 2013, Chris was named a Fellow of the Carnegie Foundation for the Advancement of Teaching at Stanford University.
+During 2014-15, Chris was a Fellow-In-Residence at the Center for Advanced Study of Behavioral Sciences at Stanford University.
 Chris has published articles in journals such as Science, Psychological Bulletin, Journal of Educational Psychology, Psychological Science, Journal of Research on Educational Effectiveness, Phi Delta Kappan, Social and Personality Psychology Compass, European Journal of Psychology of Education, and International Review of Social Psychology.

 - Questioning the Evidence